mramshaw/Elastic/README.md

 [As usual, Ctrl-C to stop.]

-And if we got to http://localhost:5601 in a browser, we should a Kibana console.
+And if we go to http://localhost:5601 in a browser, we should see a Kibana console.

 Click the wrench icon to navigate to the Kibana __Dev Tools__ console.